Fast, effortless and 100% online.

 Yes.
 But the Autumn Budget is one of two major financial announcements given in a financial year.
 The other announcement happens in the spring and is called the Spring Statement.
 Both can bring changes to your personal tax situation.

-The most recent Spring Statement was on 3rd March 2021.
-Take a look at the major changes from the Spring Statement here.
+The most recent Spring Statement was on 15th March 2023.
+Take a look at the main changes from the Spring Statement 2023 here.

 Traditionally, the statement on financial policy is brought to the House of Commons in a leather box.
 In fact the word bougette translates in French as little bag.
 As follows, the budget is carried in a little red leather bag to the Commons – and this tradition has been upheld for over 150 years.
 Why?
 Just because.